GavinHaLab/ichorCNA_WDL/WDL/README.md

 ## Configuration
 ### ichorCNA.wdl file
-`taskDocker`: By default the WDL pipeline is curently usiing this [docker image] (gavinhalab/ichorcna:0.0.1) `taskCPU`: CPU variable for run_ichorCNA.
+`taskDocker`: By default the WDL pipeline is curently using this `gavinhalab/ichorcna:0.0.1` `taskCPU`: CPU variable for run_ichorCNA.
 May have to edit `read_counter` CPU in its runtime section.
 `memory`: This may have to be edited in both `read_counter` and `run_ichorCNA` in their runtime sections.